Generated Virginia tailwater scene representing the Smith River, not an exact location photo

 Use the Bassett gauge with the Philpott generation schedule.
 Stable low or manageable release behavior is the best trout signal.

-Skip wading when generation is rising, exits are not obvious, cold tailwater current is pushy, ledges are slick, or the regulation section is unclear.
+Skip wading when generation is rising, exits are not obvious, cold tailwater current is pushy, ledges are slick, or the rule section is unclear.

 Local plan